 In Hofn, make sure to try langoustines, a small lobster that is caught in abundance there.
 Although you can pay a lot more for langoustines (which are delicious if you eat seafood), you can try it on a budget at the Hafnarbuðin diner in a delicious sandwich.
 The locals line up for it–and I swear, it was one of my favorite foods in Iceland.

-Afterwards, make your way to Egilsstaðir.
-Be aware that in winter, the section of Ring Road leading into Egilsstaðir isclosedand an alternate road must be taken.
+Make your way to Egilsstaðir.
+Be aware that in winter, the section of Ring Road leading into Egilsstaðir is closed and an alternate road must be taken.
 We drove the alternative road at night and it was a terrible idea.
 That said, you’ll be driving on the fjords, which are beautiful.
 This is best done in daylight.
 (Don’t trust your GPS and ask the locals)

 Day trips from Egilsstaðir (Add 1-2 days)